-5. Possible Differences Among Version 7.5 Implementations
+7. Possible Differences Among Version 8 Implementations

-A few aspects of the implementation of Version 7.5 are specific to different computer architectures and operating systems.
+A few aspects of the implementation of Version 8 are specific to different computer architectures and operating systems.
 Co-expressions require a context switch that is implemented in assembly language.
 If this context switch is not implemented, an attempt to activate a co-expression results in error termination.
-Arithmetic overflow checking also generally requires assembly-language routines and may not be supported on some implementations of Version 7.5.

-Some features of Icon, such as opening a pipe for I/O and the system function, are not supported on all operating systems.
+Some features of Icon, such as opening a pipe for I/O and the system() function, are not supported on all operating systems.
+See specific user manuals for details.